-On behalf of Fisheries Information Centre of the Estonian Marine Institute of Tartu University and
+On behalf of Fisheries Information Centre of the Estonian Marine Institute of the University of Tartu and

 the Estonian Association of Fishery